-Parameter Meaning

-CVMFS_ALIEN_CACHE If set, use an alien cache at the given location

-CVMFS_ALT_ROOT_PATH

-If set to yes, use alternative root catalog path.

-Only required for fixed catalogs (tag / hash) under the

-alternative path.

-CVMFS_AUTO_UPDATE If set to no , disables the automatic update of file cata-

-logs.

-CVMFS_AUTHZ_HELPER Full path to an authz helper, overwrites the helper hint

-in the catalog.

-CVMFS_AUTHZ_SEARCH_PATH Full path to the directory that contains the authz

-helpers.

-CVMFS_BACKOFF_INIT Seconds for the maximum initial backoff when retry-

-CYMES DACKOFF MAX ing to download data.

-CVMFS_BACKOFF_MAX Maximum backoff in seconds when retrying to down- load data.

-CVMFS_CATALOG_WATERMARK Ioad data.

-CVMFS_CATALOO_WATERMARK Try to release pinned catalogs when their number

-surpasses the given watermark.

-Defaults to 1/4 CVMFS_NFILES; explicitly set by

-shrinkwrap.

-sinnikwiap.
+Parameter Meaning CVMFS_ALIEN_CACHE If set, use an alien cache at the given location CVMFS_ALT_ROOT_PATH , If set to yes , use alternative root catalog path.
+Only required for fixed catalogs (tag / hash) under the alternative path.
+CVMFS_AUTO_UPDATE If set to no , disables the automatic update of file cata- logs.
+CVMFS_AUTHZ_HELPER Full path to an authz helper, overwrites the helper hint CVMES AUTHY SEADOU DATH in the catalog.
+Full path to the directory that contains the authz CVMFS_AUTHZ_SEARCH_PATH helpers.
+CVMFS_BACKOFF_INIT Seconds for the maximum initial backoff when retry- CVWI 5_BACKOTT_INTI ing to download data.
+CVMFS_BACKOFF_MAX Maximum backoff in seconds when retrying to down- C VIVI D_B.101011 load data.
+CVMFS_CATALOG_WATERMARK Try to release pinned catalogs when their number surpasses the given watermark.
+Defaults to 1/4 CVMFS_NFILES; explicitly set by shrinkwrap.
 CVMFS_CACHE_BASE Location (directory) of the CernVM-FS cache.

-CVMFS_CHECK_PERMISSIONS If set to no , disable checking of file ownership and per-

-missions (open all files).

-CVMFS_CLAIM_OWNERSHIP If set to yes, allows CernVM-FS to claim ownership

-of files and directories.

-CVMFS_DEBUGLOG If set, run CernVM-FS in debug mode and write a ver-

-bose log the the specified file.

-CVMFS_DEFAULT_DOMAIN

-The default domain will be automatically appended

-to repository names

-when given without a domain.
+CVMFS_CHECK_PERMISSIONS If set to no , disable checking of file ownership and CVMEC CLAIM OWNEDCHID permissions (open all files).
+CVMFS_CLAIM_OWNERSHIP If set to yes , allows CernVM-FS to claim ownership of files and directories.
+CVMFS_DEBUGLOG If set, run CernVM-FS in debug mode and write a ver- CVMI 5_DLDCGLOG bose log the the specified file.
+CVMFS_DEFAULT_DOMAIN cost reg and the specimen mer The default domain will be automatically appended to repository names when given without a domain.
+CVMFS_DNS_MIN_TTL Minimum effective TTL in seconds for DNS queries of proxy server names (not Stratum 1s).
+Defaults to 1 minute.
+CVMEC DNC MAY TO CVMFS_DNS_MAX_TTL Maximum affactive TTI in second for DNG Maximum effective TTL in seconds for DNS queries of proxy server names (not Stratum 1s).
+Defaults to 1 day. (not Stratum 18).
+Defaults to 1 day.
+CVMFS_DNS_RETRIES Number of retries when resolving proxy names CVMFS DNS TIMEOUT Timeout in seconds when resolving proxy names CVMFS_DNS_ROAMING If true, watch /etc/resolv.conf for nameserver changes Continued on next nego